The best way to tell your customers about exciting discounts, promos, new products: email.

 What is an email banner?

-It’s just an image, with some copy, that sets the tone for your email.
-It can be a banner you use all the time to represent your business with just your brand name and logo, or they can be one-offs (almost like a mini ad) detailing an offer, like a discount, loyalty program, or a welcome message for new subscribers.
+It can be a marketing banner you use all the time to represent your business with just your brand name and logo.
+Alternatively, email banners can be one-offs (almost like a mini ad) detailing an offer, like a discount, loyalty program, or a welcome message for new subscribers.

 What to include in your email banner design

-Even though you can use your banners tons of different ways, all of them should have a few key things to make your email stand out.
+Even though you can use your email banners in tons of different ways, all of them should have a few key things to make your email stand out.

-The idea is for you readers to instantly associate your emails with your brand the second they open the email, so make sure to always include:
+The idea is for your readers to instantly associate your emails with your brand the second they open the email, so make sure to always include:

 If you’re trying to build brand awareness with all of your emails, then your brand name should be prominent, taking up most of the space.